eeec-cal/eeec/README.md

 ```

 To quit eeec, just press on the 'q' key.
+To go on fullscreen mode, press 'f'.
+To go back to normal mode, press 'Esc'.
 And you're all set!
 Enjoy this cozy calendar app for ricing and/or other stuff!

 # Usage